 |A prism: A prism is made of three rectangles joined together with triangular bases|

 |Pyramids: A polyhedron with four sides is a tetrahedron and is also called a pyramid.|

 Fun facts about a polyhedron

-where F, V, and E represents the number of faces, edges and vertices of the polyhedron respectively.
+where F, V, and E represent the number of faces, edges, and vertices of the polyhedron respectively.